pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 state in those cases.

 Now we need to update the `content` method on `Post`.
-We want the value returned from `content` to depend on the current state of the `Post`, so we're going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 17-17:
+We want the value returned from `content` to depend on the current state of the `Post`, so we’re going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 17-17: